raspstephan/raspstephan.github.io/index.md

 Hi, I'm Stephan.

-I am a PhD student at LMU Munich with a focus on numerical weather prediction.
-I have also recently found a passion for deep learning and am tackling several problems in atmospheric science using neural networks.
+I am a PhD student at LMU Munich.
+My research is at the intersection of atmospheric modeling and machine learning.
+On this little website you can find out more about [me](https://raspstephan.github.io/cv/), my [machine learning projects](https://raspstephan.github.io/ml_research/) and my research on [numerical weather prediction](https://raspstephan.github.io/weather_research/).
+I also [blog](https://raspstephan.github.io/blog/) on an irregular basis.

-On this website you can read more [about me](https://raspstephan.github.io/cv/), [my weather research](https://raspstephan.github.io/weather_research/), [my deep learning research](https://raspstephan.github.io/dl_research/)  or check out [my blog](https://raspstephan.github.io/blog/)!
+If you are interested in out recent work on using neural networks for climate model parameterization, check out this blog post (coming soon) for a summary.